 Because of Christ, we have God’s Spirit dwelling on the inside of us.
 Galatians 5:16 tells us to walk by the Spirit, and then we won’t feed those things that pull us down.
 2 Corinthians 5:7 tells us how to walk by the Spirit.
 It tells us to walk by faith, and not by sight.
 So, as spiritual children made in the image of our Heavenly Father, we must learn to walk in a way that isn’t dependent on what we can perceive with our emotions and five senses.
 God calls on us to walk by trusting Him, by believing what He says in His Word.

 In Ephesians 4:23, God also tells us to be renewed in the spirit of our minds.
 To renew something is to make it new again.
-Our minds were not designed to be filled with darkness.
-They were created by God to hold the knowledge of Him and His Word.
-Our minds were created to be filled with light, and Ephesians 5:8 tells us to “Walk as children of light.”
-So our minds should match the reality of what we are in Christ!
+Our minds were not designed to be filled with darkness, but society bombards us with negative messages continually.
+You and I must combat this by flooding our thoughts and attitudes with the positives of God’s Word.
+To do this, we must read and study it as often as we can.
+This is what God created our minds for.
+He created them to hold the knowledge of Him and His Word.
+Our minds were created to be filled with light, this is what Ephesians 5:8 means when it tells us to “Walk as children of light”; this way our minds can match the reality of who and what we are in Christ!

-Faith requires that we shift our focus, so that our intention is on changing our minds rather than allowing our emotions to dictate how we feel and act.
+Faith requires that we shift our focus, so that our intention is on changing the negatives in our minds rather than allowing our emotions to dictate how we respond to life.
+God’s Word is powerful!
+Way more powerful than our emotions.
+Our belief in His promises and goodness should dictate how we feel and act.
 Our hearts and minds must line up with the thoughts, behaviors, and attitudes of the Lord Jesus Christ.
 This is how we introduce his light!
 It’s not an arduous task, but a glorious one, because putting on the mind of Christ allows us to forever rest in God’s peace.
 In John 14:27, Jesus Christ tells us not to be afraid or troubled, because our God is all powerful, and He loves us.
 We are never defeated by our conditions and circumstances.
 When we truly trust our Lord and Savior, Jesus Christ, he will move those dark clouds, and his love will cover our lives with light. ■

 Scripture taken from the New King James Version.
 Copyright © 1982 by Thomas Nelson, Inc. Used by permission.
 All rights reserved.